vuittont60/shardeum-docs/docs/smart-contracts/deploy/hardhat.md

   </TabItem>
 </Tabs>

-The contract will be deployed on Shardeum Liberty.
+The contract will be deployed on Shardeum Sphinx.

 ```
 testToken deployed to: 0x2f4cBD1a614E1F3760b06Dad3868994591e140d3